 Lilly Camp gave the Lopes that chance.

 GCU trailed 9-0 in the first inning without recording an out before Batterton entered to stabilize the damage.
-She limited Nevada to one run over four innings, striking out four and only allow three hits.
-Camp delivered her best outing of the season, shutting out the Wolf Pack's potent offensive arsenal for the next three innings while only allowing one hit that was quickly wiped out by a double play.
+She limited Nevada to one run over four innings, striking out four and only allowing three hits.
+Camp delivered her best outing of the season, shutting out the Wolf Pack's potent arsenal for the next three innings while only giving up one hit, which was quickly wiped out by a double play.

 "I just had to make sure I didn't get in my head and didn't let their fans get in my head.
 I stayed focused.
 Our team has come back before so many times.
 I knew we had a chance to come back."

-After getting leaving a runner on third in the bottom of the eighth, Vickers gave them another chance to win in the ninth.
+After stranding a Nevada runner on third base in the bottom of the eighth, Vickers gave them another chance to win in the ninth.
 Martin started the rally with a leadoff walk, and Shiflett followed with a one-out walk to bring up Lucas.
 Playing two games behind the plate, Lucas was given a mid-game break before returning and drawing a bases-loaded, seventh-inning walk that cut the lead to 10-7.

-"On deck both times, I was just thinking, 'God, give me peace and confidence to go just do this for my team," Lucas said.
-"I was completely locked in and just wanted to get his done for my team, especially my girl Oakley because we were out there for so many innings.
-All ofher stuff was on.
+"On deck both times, I was just thinking, 'God, give me peace and confidence to go just do this for my team,' " said Lucas, who had scored the tying run from first base on Pond's seventh-inning double.
+"I was completely locked in and just wanted to get this done for my team, especially my girl Oakley because we were out there for so many innings.
+All of her stuff was on.
 They couldn't touch her."

 Grand Canyon will find out its NCAA Tournament fate on Sunday's ESPN2 selection show at 4 p.m.
 (Phoenix time).
-With the second-most wins in the nation, a No. 25 poll ranking and a No. 27 RPI ranking entering Sunday, the Lopes are positioned to be selected as a regional No. 2 seed.for next weekend's regionals.
+Tied for the most wins in the nation, a No. 25 poll ranking and a No. 27 RPI ranking entering Saturday, the Lopes are positioned to be a regional No. 2 seed.when NCAA Tournament play starts Friday.